VirtusLab/scala-cli/website/docs/cookbooks/gh-action.md

     - run: scala-cli test .
 ```

-## Test your scala code style
+## Check your Scala code format

-To test the code style of your application, you can use [Scalafmt](https://scalameta.org/scalafmt/).
+To check the code style of your sources, you can use [Scalafmt](https://scalameta.org/scalafmt/).

 Before running Scalafmt, you need to create a `.scalafmt.conf` configuration file: